Bricktech2000/Website/website/public/Dragon-Saliva/index.md

 Even though nonivamide is only at `9.2 million` on the Scoville scale as opposed to `16 million` in the case of capsaicin, it costs a fraction of the price.
 This way, we would still be able to create one of the world's most spicy sauce for very cheap.

-After a dissolving a few grams of nonivamide in our chili pepper extract using the [soxhlet extractor](https://en.wikipedia.org/wiki/Soxhlet_extractor), we were left with a thick black goo that was impressively spicy!
-I ran some numbers and estimated that the sauce we had created was around `4.2 million` on the Scoville scale, which was more than enough to call this project a success.
+After a dissolving a few grams of nonivamide in our chili pepper extract using the [soxhlet extractor](https://en.wikipedia.org/wiki/Soxhlet_extractor), we were left with a thick black goo that was impressively spicy.
+I ran some numbers and estimated that the sauce we had created was around `4.2 million` on the Scoville scale, which was more than enough to call this project a success!

 ## Updates Coming Soon!